-Major Capital Projects (over \$50 million) Targeted Completion Date (Calendar Year) Project Cost to Mar 31, 2021 (\$ millions) Estimated Cost to Complete (\$ millions) Approved Total Capital Cost of Project (\$ millions) Capilano Substation Upgrade Project This project will address the existing asset health, reliability, safety, and environmental issues associated with the Capilano Substation, and to ensure that the capacity of the substation meets the long term area needs.
+Major Capital Projects (over \$50 million) Targeted Completion Date (Calendar Year) Project Cost to Mar 31, 2022 (\$ millions) Estimated Cost to Complete (\$ millions) Anticipated Total Cost (\$ millions) Capilano Substation Upgrade Project This project will address the existing asset health, reliability, safety, and environmental issues associated with the Capilano Substation, and to ensure that the capacity of the substation meets the long term area needs.
 The project will also introduce a 25kV source to enable 25kV voltage conversion and facilitate the execution of other future substation projects in the North Shore area.
-2024 Targeted In- Service \$14 \$73 \$87 Sperling Substation (SPG) Metalclad Switchgear Replacement Project This project will address the existing asset health, reliability and safety risks associated with the 12kV 60 series feeder section and the bulk oil breaker in the 12 kV 70/80 series feeder section, insufficient electrical clearances in the 60 series feeder section, and arc flash safety risks associated with the 12kV indoor metalclad switchgear.
-2024 Targeted In- Service \$6 \$48 \$54
+2024 Targeted In-Service \$30 \$57 \$87 Vancouver Island Radio System Project This project will replace the end-of-life BC Hydro telecommunication system on Vancouver Island with a modernized system to improve reliability and increase communication capacity.
+Upgrades will be completed at 38 substations and microwave repeater sites and the project will also include installation of a new microwave radio link.
+2024 Targeted In-Service \$33 \$20 \$53 Natal - 60-138 kV Switchyard Upgrade Project This project is to address reliability, regulatory and safety risks at the Natal substation as the 60-138kV switchyard equipment is at end of life and requires replacement.
+2025 Targeted In-Service \$6 \$78 \$84

-Major Capital Projects (over \$50 million) Targeted Completion Date (Calendar Year) Project Cost to Mar 31, 2021 (\$ millions) Estimated Cost to Complete (\$ millions) Estimated Total Capital Cost of Project (\$ millions) Site C Project This project will construct a third dam and a hydroelectric generating station on the Peace River approximately seven kilometres southwest of Fort St. John.
+Major Capital Projects (over \$50 million) Targeted Completion Date (Calendar Year) Project Cost to Mar 31, 2022 (\$ millions) Estimated Cost to Complete (\$ millions) Anticipated Total Cost (\$ millions) Site C Project This project will construct a third dam and a hydroelectric generating station on the Peace River approximately seven kilometres southwest of Fort St. John.
 It will be capable of producing approximately 5,100 gigawatthours of electricity annually and 1,100 megawatts of capacity.
 Site C will provide clean, renewable and cost-effective power in B.C. for more than 100 years.
 Planned in-service date for all units.
-Site C project total anticipated cost and project cost to date include capital costs, charges subject to regulatory deferral and certain operating expenditures.
-As announced on February 26, 2021, the cost of the Site C project is estimated at \$16 billion, with a one year delay to 2025 for the project in-service date.
-BC Hydro continues to review the updated cost estimate, along with risks, further to recommended actions in the Milburn Report.
-2025 Targeted In- Service \$6,867 \$9,133 \$16,000
+Site C project anticipated total cost and project cost to date include capital costs, charges subject to regulatory deferral and certain operating expenditures.
+The approved updated project cost estimate is \$16 billion with a project inservice date of calendar year 2025 (first and last generating unit in-service in December 2024 and 2025, respectively).
+BC Hydro continues to manage significant risks to the project such as the ongoing COVID-19 pandemic and the potential impacts to on-site construction activities.
+The Site C Project continues to work with the Project Assurance Board, Mr. Milburn, Ernst & Young Canada, and the Technical Advisory Board to manage these project risks.
+2025 Targeted In- Service \$8,809 \$7,191 \$16,000 Sperling Substation (SPG) Metalclad Switchgear Replacement Project This project will address the existing asset health, reliability and safety risks associated with the 12kV 60 series feeder section and the bulk oil breaker in the 12 kV 70/80 series feeder section, insufficient electrical clearances in the 60 series feeder section, and arc flash safety risks associated with the 12kV indoor metalclad switchgear.
+2026 Targeted In- Service \$17 \$37 \$54